AlexR44/Joint_Account_Solidity/README.md

 The Solidity smart contract accepts two user addresses that will be able to control the joint savings account, and uses ether management functions to implement a financial institution’s requirements for joint savings account features -- the ability to deposit and withdraw funds from the account.

 The contract was tested in the Remix JavaScript VM.
+An "Execution Results" folder is included with the transaction tests performed.